 2. Hard Liquor

 No student, regardless of age, may possess hard liquor in College residences.
 Hard liquor with an alcohol content of more than 10 percent alcohol by volume that is found in campus residences by Security will be confiscated.
-Generally, this excludes malt beverages and hard liquor mixes.
-Wine and champagne may be approved at the discretion of the Director of Residential Life.
+Generally, this excludes beer, malt beverages, wine, and hard liquor mixes.
+Wine and champagne and hard cider.

 3. Drinking Games